MrSparxxx/JustInCase/readme.md

 4. Once you buy a rank, be sure you fill out a requesting tag in the Discord Server in case of a rank reset.

-5. If a staff member suspects you have an item you shouldnít, they may try to confirm you have purchased said item.
+5. If a staff member suspects you have an item you shouldn‚Äôt, they may try to confirm you have purchased said item.

 Rules Created and Edited by the Just In Case High Staff Team Please Take Questions Regarding Rules That Cannot be Answered by Middle Staff and Below to High Staff.